1samuel411/S-StateMachines/README.md

 # Dependencies
 This asset is dependent on [Odin Inspector](https://odininspector.com/), a premium Unity Asset which allows you to customize the editor/insepctor as well as provide a serialization library.

+Because this is a premium asset it is excluded from this source code.
+Please purchase and install the asset to use it.

 # Example Uses
 This example is to give you an idea of how you can drive your game content using state machines.